open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server.md

-To demonstrate the benefits of module level details, we'll introduce an artificial delay in a php script and see how the delay gets displayed in the zipkin backend.
+To demonstrate the benefits of module level details, we'll introduce an artificial delay in a php script and see how the delay gets displayed in the Zipkin backend.
 The following steps are required to be done.

 - Login to the container and install the php module.